telephone: +49 (0) 30 887 777 0

 |From USD $90 per night|

-art'otel berlin kudamm's excellent collection comprises exciting rare works that enrich one's insight into the artist, revealing his enigmatic qualities.
+art'otel berlin kudamm hotel's excellent collection comprises exciting rare works that enrich one's insight into the artist, revealing his enigmatic qualities.
 Take the Andy Warhol art tour to see each original work.
 Just one floor up from the lobby, you can see the still-life space fruits from 1979, and on the third floor, the Shadows series—mysteriously sparkling abstract works awash in diamond dust that communicate an intimation of a dark netherworld.

 In his late works, Warhol experimented with motifs borrowed from masterpieces of European art history.
 For his Saint Apollonia series on the fourth floor, he used a Tuscan painting of the Renaissance as his model.
 The graceful saint, an early Christian martyr, is presented with pincers in which she holds a tooth—an indication of her own ordeal and of her mission as the patron saint of those suffering from toothache.